ayshikakap31/Sentiment-Classification-from-Reviews/README.md

 # Sentiment-Classification-from-Reviews
-This project aims to classify the sentiment of human generated IMDB movie reviews as either positive or negative labels.
-As, neural networks don't accept text inputs directly so, we'll have to transform the textual inputs data to numerical form so that the neural networks can discover correlation.
+This project aims to classify the sentiment of human-generated IMDB movie reviews as either positive or negative.
+Since neural networks don't accept text inputs directly, we needed to transform the textual input data into a numerical form so that the neural networks could discover correlations.

-The file 'reviews.txt' consists of 25000 movie reviews and 'labels.txt' consists the corresponding label as POSITIVE or NEGATIVE.
-At first, we did a theory validation by finding words that are most common in POSITIVE and NEGATIVE reviews.
-It can be observed that there are few words that are common in both.
-So, we found ratio between words that are commo between both labels.
+The project uses two files, 'reviews.txt' and 'labels.txt', consisting of 25,000 movie reviews and corresponding labels as POSITIVE or NEGATIVE.
+Before building the neural network, we validated the theory by finding the most common words in POSITIVE and NEGATIVE reviews.
+We observed that only a few words were common in both, so we found the ratio between words that were common between both labels.

 Next, we transformed the text into numbers.
-We converted each review string into a vector that uses the counts of each word in the review as input to the neural network.
-Also, for output the NEGATIVE is transformed to '0' and POSITIVE to '1'.
+We converted each review string into a vector that used the counts of each word in the review as input to the neural network.
+Additionally, we transformed NEGATIVE to '0' and POSITIVE to '1' for output.

-Then, a basic 3 layer neural network is built.
-There is no non-linearity in the hidden layer.
-Also, a function to pre-process our training data is created.
-To make the training faster and to improve accuracy of predictions, we reduce the noise in the input data.
+We then built a basic three-layer neural network.
+The hidden layer does not have any non-linearity.
+We also created a function to preprocess our training data to reduce noise in the input data, which made the training faster and improved the accuracy of predictions.

-To further optimize our network, we analyze inefficiencies in our network by eliminating unnecessary multiplications and additions that occur during forward and backward propogation.
-Lastly, we imporove the network's performance by reducing more noise strategically in the vocabulary.
+To further optimize the network, we analyzed inefficiencies in our network by eliminating unnecessary multiplications and additions that occur during forward and backward propagation.
+Finally, we improved the network's performance by strategically reducing more noise in the vocabulary.

+Overall, this project provides a solution to classify the sentiment of movie reviews using a basic three-layer neural network and pre-processing techniques to reduce noise and optimize the network's performance.